eavestn/cloud-migration-guidebook/README.md

 Yes, you need to get to a place where your revenue growth or market position are so strong that you can do whatever you want.
 But to do that, you first have to survive - and do so without debilitating your company in the process.

 This book's ideal reader understands the **first** technological choices made in a system's life are the most critical to that system's success.
 This book's audience believes good software is sofware that succeeds.
-Realistically, this book is for the companies who will fail if their technology fails.
+Realistically, this book is for the companies who cannot recover in a world on unstable technology - and don't have the very expensive budget to remediate that instability.

 ##### What Is Successful Software?